DefinitelyTyped/tsd/README.md

     tsd install node

-This will create by default a folder named `d.ts` (if it doesn't exists) and will download the file definition to this folder.
+This will create by default a folder named `typings` (if it doesn't exists) and will download the file definition to this folder.

 ### TSD configuration